w-dee/solar_bat_manager_sw/README.md

  + `-DPIO_FRAMEWORK_ARDUINO_SERIAL_DISABLED` to disable HUGE serial driver.
  + Use can use Segger RTT (RealTimeTerminal) instead of serial connection.
 Segger J-Link software will be automatically installed via PlatformIO if you specify JLink for uploading/debugging.
 Also you can install JLink firmware to STLink V2, using https://www.segger.com/products/debug-probes/j-link/models/other-j-links/st-link-on-board/ .
 SEE "Terms Of Use" BEFORE USING THE SOFTWARE AND/OR THE FIRMWARE.
  + Define -DI2C_TIMING_FMP=xxxx -DI2C_TIMING_FM=xxxx -DI2C_TIMING_SM=xxxx constants to avoid linking brute-force, fat code for finding optimal I2C timing.
 See main.cpp .
  + Do not use double precision floats if possible.
+Use prefix "f" (eg. 0.0f, 3.14f ...) to make the constant float.
  + Avoid using logf and expf (and other math functions) if possible.
 See thermistor.cpp for smaller implementations of logf and expf.
- + Dump your code with  `.platformio/packages/toolchain-gccarmnoneeabi/bin/arm-none-eabi-objdump -S .pio/build/genericSTM32G030F6/firmware.elf` and find large code block, then think how not to use it.
+ + Dump your code with  `.platformio/packages/toolchain-gccarmnoneeabi/bin/arm-none-eabi-objdump -S .pio/build/genericSTM32G030F6/firmware.elf` and find large code block, or double-precision computation routine, then think how not to use it.